Skip to main content

 How can businesses compare different payment processors to find the most cost-effective solution?

 You must calculate your net effective rate as a baseline for comparison.
 Total processing fees divided by total sales multiplied by 100% equals your net effective rate percentage.
 Under three (3%) is an excellent net effective rate.
-If your net effective rate is under three (3%), evaluating other processors may not be worth the effort.
+If your net effective rate is under three (3%), evaluating other processors may not be worthwhile.
 However, if your net effective rate is over three (3%), you should meet with your current provider to see if they can lower your net effective rate.

 If you can’t lower rates with your current provider and your net effective rate is three percent or higher, it is time to find a new merchant services provider.
 Please remember that a payment processor needs to make money on your business to provide support.
 If the margin is too low, the payment processor will likely pay less attention to your business than others where they make a higher margin.